hcorinna/gradual-compatibility/README.md

 ## Data

 The datasets can be found in the folder `/data` and are taken from [Friedler et al. (2019)](https://github.com/algofairness/fairness-comparison).

+`update_compas_csv.py` in the folder `/data` is used to preprocess the COMPAS data: It removes the columns that are the result of the one-hot encoding of the column `c_charge_desc` (which describes the charges raised against the defendant).
+This removal considerably speeds up training.

 ## Lambda selection